OAuth

 https://api.sandbox.billit.be/OAuth2/token

-When sending the data to Billit make sure to set body type to Application/json.
+When sending the data to Billit make sure that: 1) body type is set to Application/json 2) Parameters are in Json body (see example below)

 Token requisitioning response